Skip to main content

 ID numbers

-If you create new products, you can set any unique identifier in the id field.
-Usually, a workable solution is to put numbers like 1, 2, 3, etc...
+When adding new products, you can use any unique value in the ID field.
+A simple option is to use sequential numbers like 1, 2, 3, etc.

 CSV delimiter and decimal separators

-• Decimals in figures (e.g., in prices or weights) are separated by periods.
+Decimals in numbers (e.g., prices or weights) use a period.

-Example: columns are separated by commas and decimals by dots.
+Example: Columns are separated by commas, and decimals use periods:

 product_id,name,net_price,weight,weight_unit